clydebaron2000/template_generator/README.md

 ## Instructions

 You will build a software engineering team generator command line application.
 The application will prompt the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
-This assignment must also pass all unit tests.
+The user can input any number of team members, and they may be a mix of engineers and interns. __This assignment must also pass all unit tests__.
 When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
 Following the [common templates for user stories](https://en.wikipedia.org/wiki/User_story#Common_templates), we can frame this challenge as follows:

 ```
 As a manager